Climate-CAFE/.github/README.md

-# Welcome to the CAFE Research Coordinating Center GitHub Organization Page
+# BUSPH-HSPH Climate CAFE RCC - GitHub Organization Profile
-The CAFE Research Coordinating Center (RCC) is a joint initiative by the Boston University School of Public Health and Harvard T.H.
-Chan School of Public Health.
+This is the public profile repository for the Climate-CAFE GitHub Organization.